The Limits of Assumption-free Tests for Algorithm Performance: Theoretical results for algorithm evaluation

 \section{Theoretical results for algorithm evaluation}

 In this section, we present our first main result, establishing the hardness of answering the question \texttt{EvaluateAlg}---or more concretely, of performing the hypothesis test~\eqref{eqn:hypothesis_test}---via a black-box procedure.
 With the aim of avoiding placing any assumptions on the algorithm $\cA$ and on the distribution $P$, we would like to provide an answer to \texttt{EvaluateAlg} that is uniformly valid over \emph{all} possible $\cA$ and $P$.
-Specifically, fixing a error tolerance level $\alpha$, a sample size $n$, an available dataset $\cD_N = \{(X_i,Y_i)\}_{i\in [N]}\iidsim P$, and a risk threshold $\tau > 0$ for our hypothesis test, we will consider tests $\hT = \hT(\cA,\cD_N)$ that satisfy
+Specifically, fixing an error tolerance level $\alpha$, an evaluation sample size $n$, an available dataset $\cD_N = \{(X_i,Y_i)\}_{i\in [N]}\iidsim P$ of size $N$, and a risk threshold $\tau > 0$ for our hypothesis test, we will consider tests $\hT = \hT(\cA,\cD_N)$ that satisfy

 where the probability is taken with respect to the data set $\cD_N$ (as well as any randomization in the test $\hT$).
 From this point on, we treat the allowed error level $\alpha\in(0,1)$, the risk threshold $\tau > 0$, and sample sizes $n,N\geq 1$ as fixed; our results will give finite-sample (non-asymptotic) limits on power for this testing problem.
-We will see that power for any black-box test is limited unless the available sample size $N$ is much larger than $n$.
+We will see that power for any valid black-box test for solving \eqref{eqn:hypothesis_test} is limited unless the available sample size $N$ is much larger than $n$.